PACIFIC CREST TRAIL HIKE - NORTHERN YOSEMITE NATIONAL PARK

 YOSEMITE BACKPACKING SKILL & EXPERIENCE LEVEL

-Very good physical conditioning is required.
+Very good to excellent physical conditioning is required.
 Previous multi-day backpacking experience is required.
 Must have the ability to carry an overnight pack for up to 11 miles a day.
-This is a committing wilderness trip.

 Custom dates available July though September